awwx/meteor-offline-data/README.md

 ## Current Progress ##

-A [simulator](https://github.com/awwx/meteor-offline-sim#readme) is available for the offline data algorithm.
+A [simulator](https://github.com/awwx/meteor-offline-sim#readme) is available for a part of the offline data algorithm.